Can I retire at 70?

 Key considerations at age 70

-- Required minimum distributions begin at 73; large traditional balances may push income into higher brackets.
+- Required minimum distributions generally begin at 73; large traditional balances may push income into higher brackets soon after retirement.

 Roth conversions and the pre-RMD window